-For most beneficiaries who want to either change from one Medicare Advantage plan to another or switch back to Original Medicare, they can do so between January 1st and March 31st each year during the Medicare Advantage Open Enrollment Period.
+Most beneficiaries who want to either change from one Medicare Advantage plan to another or switch back to Original Medicare can do so between January 1 and March 31 each year during the Medicare Advantage Open Enrollment Period.

-But once you make that change, you can’t change back until the next AEP or until you qualify for a SEP, whichever comes first.
-This period used to be known as the “Medicare Advantage Disenrollment Period”, but the name changed back in 2019.
+But once you make that change, you can’t change again until the next AEP or until you qualify for a SEP, whichever comes first.
+This period used to be known as the “Medicare Advantage Disenrollment Period,” but the name changed back in 2019.

 Medicare General Enrollment Period (GEP)

 The General Enrollment Period is pretty straightforward.
 It’s your yearly opportunity to enroll in Parts A and B of Medicare.
-If you are already enrolled in Part A and wish to also add Part B, you need to have proper documentation proving that you didn’t need to enroll during your IEP or a qualifying SEP because you already had qualifying coverage.
+Suppose you’re already enrolled in Part A and wish to add Part B. In that case, you need proper documentation proving that you didn’t need to enroll during your IEP or a qualifying SEP because you already had qualifying coverage.

 If not, you’ll have to pay a late enrollment penalty.
-The GEP starts on January 1 and ends on March 31st.
-If you end up enrolling in Part B, be sure to take advantage of the period between April 1 and June 30 to enroll in a prescription drug plan.
+The GEP starts on January 1 and ends on March 31.
+If you enroll in Part B, take advantage of the period between April 1 and June 30 to enroll in a prescription drug plan.

 Medicare Supplement Open Enrollment (MSOEP)

-For someone whose birthday falls on February 15th and whose, Part B benefits go live March 1st, you will be able to enroll in a Medicare Supplement (Medigap) plan starting in March.
+For someone whose birthday falls on February 15 and whose Part B benefits go live on March 1, you will be able to enroll in a Medicare Supplement (Medigap) plan starting in March.

-It’s important to enroll during this period because you will automatically qualify for a guaranteed issue right.
-This means you will be accepted into the plan of your choice regardless of your current health status.
+Enrolling during this period is vital because you will automatically qualify for a guaranteed issue right.
+Having a guarantee issue right means you will be accepted into the plan of your choice regardless of your current health status.
 If you wait too long and your MSOEP expires, you may have to pay more or be rejected for coverage altogether.

 Medicare Special Election Periods (SEP)